Keats/vincentprouillet/content/blog/2019-11-01_react-typescript-webpack-2.md

 ## Conclusion

-If you followed the articles or just cloned the repository, you should in a good place to start actually building your project.
+If you followed the articles or just cloned the repository, you should be in a good place to start actually building your project.
 It might look complicated compared to [create-react-app](https://github.com/facebook/create-react-app) but this is a minimal setup that you understand and that only has things what you need.
 Well, being a JavaScript project it still pulls way too many dependencies just for that but it's a good start.